 Store time values

 Time values in your data can represent a point in time, sampled at a regular or irregular interval.
-These time values are stored in a single attribute field and can be used to visualize temporal data at particular times on the timeline.
+These time values are stored in a single attribute field and can be used to visualize temporal data at particular times.
 For example, stream flow data is collected at different points in time at regular intervals.
 However, lightning or earthquake data is collected at irregular intervals depending on when a particular lightning storm or earthquake occurs.

 Time values can also represent durations of time, such as when a particular event occurs over a period of time.
 Time values in this case are stored in two fields, one representing the start time of the event, and the other representing the end time of the event.
 For example, polygon features representing a fire perimeter have a start and end time that depend on when the fire started and ended.